 Dan Dilling, MD, LAM Clinic Director at Loyola Medicine, serves as the Circle of Hope Medical Director.
 Dr. Dilling facilitates connections with transplant centers across the country, providing support and advice to patients and helping to educate patients on the transplant process.

-Sharlene Dunn, a seven-year post-transplant LAM patient, is the Circle of Hope Program Coordinator.
+Sharlene Dunn, a LAM patient who received a lung transplant in 2010, is the Circle of Hope Program Coordinator.
 Sharlene finds and supports women with LAM who are seeking evaluation for transplant, coordinates mentor pairings, and facilitates the support group.

 Karen Kinsey, Patientplus

 "The Circle of Hope is a natural extension of The LAM Foundation's well-honed LAM Liaison Program.
 These two programs offer support, guidance and understanding to Lammies by fellow Lammies, dedicated LAM researchers and The LAM Foundation.

 The Circle of Hope Program has helped me face many of the uncertainties associated with lung transplantation.
 The post-transplant LAM mentors are remarkably knowledgeable resources, who offer guidance as well as abundant compassion and understanding.
 In addition, the COH Medical Director has been incredibly responsive and insightful.
 Before, I felt like I was the quarterback of all the decisions concerning my transplant.
 Now, I know I have several coaches that I can rely on.

 I am grateful for the resources The LAM Foundation has committed to the COH Program.
 The assistance the COH Program has provided me has been invaluable.
 My hope is that one day, I will be able to give back to the COH Program."

 Zaria Benedict, Patientplus